 - Promote Fertility: Intake of folic acid, before and during early pregnancy, reduces serious neural tube defects in the fetus by up to 70%.

-- Blood Sugar Regulation: Manganese, abundant in peanuts, plays a vital role in fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation.
+- Blood Sugar Regulation: Manganese, abundant in peanuts, plays a vital role in fat and carbohydrate metabolism,

 - Cholesterol Control: The monounsaturated fatty acids, especially Oleic acid, present in peanuts, help lower bad cholesterol and increasing good cholesterol in the body.
 Copper also assists in the body’s defense against coronary diseases.

 - Prevent Gallstones: Just eating an ounce of peanuts, or 2 tbps of peanut butter each week, can reduce your risk of gall stones formation or gallbladder diseases, by almost 25%.

 - Fights Depression: Peanuts are good sources of tryptophan, an essential amino acid critical for the production of serotonin, which is one of the key brain chemicals involved in mood regulation.

 - Boosts Memory Power: High levels of Vitamin B3 or Niacin content aid brain function and boosts memory power.
 Fatty acids provide excellent nutrition for nerve cells in the brain.
 Additionally, a flavonoid called Resveratrol helps improve blood flow to the brain significantly.